atljeremy/JFDepthView/README.md

 - Click the "+" button and add the following frameworks
 ![frameworks](https://www.evernote.com/shard/s4/sh/1a808b87-4e64-47ea-9fac-a1c8f8651223/f734ee4641673effc71fbf1fb9e6dacc/deep/0/JFDepthVewExample.xcodeproj.png)

-Current Known Issues As Of: Nov.
-1st, 2012
+Current Known Issues As Of: Oct.
+23rd, 2013
 -------------------------------------------

 - No none issues.
 If you find any, please report them using a GitHub Issue.
 Thanks! :)